itsleni/awesome-leni-robredo-list/README.md

 ## How to Contribute?

-Temporarily message nyo po kami sa tweeter [IT Professionals for LENI](https://twitter.com/itforleni), Kung kayo naman po ay developer, PRs are welcome.
+Temporarily message nyo po kami sa twitter [IT Professionals for LENI](https://twitter.com/itforleni), Kung kayo naman po ay developer, PRs are welcome.

 ### Thanks to all contributors